StackStorm/st2docs/docs/source/reference/cli.rst

 Example 2 - Complex case (array of objects)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you want to pass more complex type (e.g. arrays of objects) value to action, you can do it like following.
+When you want to pass more complex type (e.g. arrays of objects) value to action, you can do it
+like that:

 .. sourcecode:: bash